jakirkham/mouse_record/README.rst

 Execution of the program consists of the program name and a single
 argument: the time desired length of the camera preview (in seconds).
+If the time is not specified, this will default to 15 seconds.
 Additionally, the user can exit at any time by entering ``Ctrl + c``

 ::